Which hotel loyalty program is most rewarding on paid stays?

 a collage of images of a hotel

-This post does not factor in extra points earned from hotel promotions or elite welcome gifts; nor does this post factor in the way different elite programs are differentially rewarding in ways other than assigning extra points.
+This post does not factor in extra points earned from hotel promotions or elite welcome gifts; nor does this post factor in the fact that different elite programs are differentially rewarding in ways other than assigning extra points.
 For example, I love the fact that Hyatt waives parking fees on free nights for top tier elites, but that type of thing is not factored in here.

 Most rewarding hotel loyalty program without elite status